secondmarket-cookbooks/sonar/README.md

 Attributes
 ==========

-This cookbook assumes that you'll install Sonar into /opt, but this is configurable.

-Other common user-serviceable parts:
+Path options:
+* `node['sonar']['install_root']` - Sonar's root installation directory '/opt' by default.
+* `node['sonar']['path']['data']` - Sonar's embedded database data directory
+* `node['sonar']['path']['temp']` - Sonar's temp data directory
+* `node['sonar']['path']['logs']` - Sonar's log directory, default /var/log/sonar.

+Web host options:
 * `node['sonar']['web']['host']` - The ip on which Sonar's Jetty should listen.
 * `node['sonar']['web']['port']` - The port on which Sonar's Jetty should listen.
 * `node['sonar']['web']['context']` - The web context under which to serve Sonar. '/sonar' is the default, but '/' could work too.

 Sonar requires the use of an SQL database.
-If you use the local_database recipe (below), these variables will be set for you:
+If you use either the postgresql or percona recipes (below), these variables will be set for you:

 * `node['sonar']['jdbc_url']` - JDBC URL at which Sonar's database can be found.
 * `node['sonar']['jdbc_username']` - JDBC username for the aforementioned database
 * `node['sonar']['jdbc_password']` - JDBC password for the aforementioned database

-Path options:
-* `node['sonar']['install_root']` - Sonar's root installation directory '/opt' by default.
-* `node['sonar']['path']['data']` - Sonar's embedded database data directory
-* `node['sonar']['path']['temp']` - Sonar's temp data directory
-* `node['sonar']['path']['logs']` - Sonar's log directory, default /var/log/sonar.

 Recipes
 =======

 ## default

-Does nothing.

-## server

-Download and unpack Sonar into /opt, set up filesystem permissions, write out a Sonar config file, start it up as a service, with an embedded H2 database.
+Download and unpack SonarQube into /opt, set up filesystem permissions, write out a Sonar config file, start it up as a service, with an embedded H2 database.

 ## postgresql

-Sets up a local PostgreSQL database for Sonar to talk to.
+Sets up a local PostgreSQL database for SonarQube to talk to.

 ## percona

-Sets up a local Percona database for Sonar to talk to.
+Sets up a local Percona database for SonarQube to talk to.

+##proxy

+Sets up a nginx reverse proxy in front of SonarQube.

 Roadmap
 =======

-* Support databases other than PostgreSQL.
 * Support databases on machines other than "localhost".

 License and Author
 ==================

+- Author:: Antek S. Baranski <antek.baranski@gmail.com>
 - Author:: Julian C. Dunn <jdunn@secondmarket.com>
-- Author:: Antek S. Baranski <antek.baranski@gmail.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.